hammerlab/ketrew/README.md

 parameter variations, running on different *hosts* with various schedulers).
 - an engine taking care of orchestrating the run of those workflows, and keeping track everything that succeeds, fails, or gets lost.
+Ketrew can be a standalone application, or use a client-server architecture.

 This documentation is available at <http://hammerlab.github.io/ketrew/>, the source is at <https://github.com/hammerlab/ketrew/>.